Chirag-ahir/JAVA-All-Basic/README.md

 what is ServletRequestInterface ?<br>
 An object of ServletRequest is used to provide the client request information to a servlet such as content type, content length, parameter names and values, header informations, attributes etc.

+ How many ways we can create servlet ?<br>
+ By implementing Servlet interface,<br>
+By inheriting GenericServlet class,<br>
+By inheriting HttpServlet class
  ========================================= JSP ==========================================

  what is JSP ?<BR>